Userrrfriendly/portfolio/src/AppNotes.md

     - * What about image compression? ...
     - * Test on Edge (5 minutes) + (10 minutes to setup at Innovator)
     - * Create Internet Explorer fallbacks (Unknown...)
+    - * minify images with gulp-imagemin (2hours including gulp)
+    - * Add logo or smth for mobile screens with collapsed nav-bar

 ## Remember:
     - all images must be the same size